rh-mobb/aro-workshop-content/aro-content/200-ops/idp/aad.md

 1. Logout from your OCP Console and browse back to the Console URL (`echo $OCP_CONSOLE` if you have forgotten it) and you should see a new option to login called `AAD`.
 Select that, and log in using your workshop Azure credentials.

     !!! warning "If you do not see a new **AAD** login option, wait a few more minutes as this process can take a few minutes to deploy across the cluster and revisit the Console URL."

+### Summary and Next Steps

+Here you learned how to:

+* Configure your Azure AD application.
+* Configure your cluster to use Azure AD for authentication.

+Next, you will learn how to:

+* Manage your cluster upgrades.